The reserves refer to the total assets minus liabilities of the Government and other entities specified in the Fifth Schedule under the Constitution1.

 After an investment is made, any losses arising from its sale at fair market value do not constitute a draw on Past Reserves.
 Similarly, mark to market losses (i.e. falls in the market value of investments that are still being held) are also not considered a draw on Past Reserves.

-The issue of whether the investment of the reserves results in gains or losses over time is therefore distinct from the question of whether there is a draw on Past Reserves.
+The issue of whether there are investment gains or losses is therefore distinct from the question of whether there is a draw on Past Reserves.

 GIC's mandate is to achieve good long-term returns, to preserve and enhance the international purchasing power of Government reserves.

-GIC’s mandate to achieve good long-term returns above global inflation is represented by the primary metric for evaluating GIC’s investment performance – the rolling 20-year real rate of return.
-Over the 20-year period that ended 31 March 2021, the GIC Portfolio generated an annualised real return of 4.3%.
+GIC's mandate to achieve good long-term returns above global inflation is represented by the primary metric for evaluating GIC's investment performance – the rolling 20-year real rate of return.
+Over the 20-year period that ended 31 March 2023, the GIC Portfolio generated an annualised real return of 4.6%.
 The 20-year annualised real rate of return metric is the key focus for GIC, which matches its mandate and investment horizon.
-A 20-year period is appropriate as it spans a few business cycles and hence encompasses a number of market peaks and troughs.

 GIC also discloses the nominal rates of return over 5-year, 10-year and 20-year periods.
 These time frames give a sense of the ongoing performance of the portfolio.
 The 5-year and 10-year rates of return serve as intermediate markers of GIC's longer term investment performance.